Mulgrave, Victoria: Present day

 Mulgrave is one of the few Melbourne suburbs split into two distinct areas, with each sharing the common name but not prefixing it with 'East' or 'West'.
 This came about as a result of the renaming of parts of Mulgrave to Wheelers Hill, Victoria in the late 1990s.
 So separated by distance are the two parts that a group local residents from the South Eastern area campaigned, albeit unsuccessfully, in 2004 to have the area renamed to Waverley Park, Victoria.

 Mulgrave is now best known for Jacksons Road, which runs through the eastern part of the suburb.
 Jacksons Road is familiar to many Melburnians due to the Jacksons Road Interchange with the Monash Freeway.
 The Jacksons Road Interchange is a VicRoads timing point for traffic travelling to/from the city.

 Jacksons Road is a common point of reference for radio news traffic reports when broadcasting travel times into/from the city travelling on the Monash Freeway.
-Other major points of interest in Mulgrave are the Waverley Gardens Shopping Centre, the Village Green Hotel on the south-west corner of Springvale and Ferntree Gully Roads, the Sunday Mulgrave Farmers' Market on the corner of Jacksons and Wellington Roads, and the former Waverley Park AFL/VFL football ground, now a redeveloped housing estate.
+Other major points of interest in Mulgrave are the Waverley Gardens Shopping Centre, the Village Green Hotel on the south-west corner of Springvale and Ferntree Gully Roads, the Sunday Mulgrave Farmers' Market on the corner of Jacksons and Wellington Roads, and the former Waverley Park AFL/VFL football ground, redeveloped by Mirvac for residential housing since 2002.